Article written by Elisa

 Contributed by Dymphe – Dymabroad

 Plage des Sablettes is one of the best beaches on the French Riviera.
-This sandy beach is located in Menton, which is a great town close to Monaco, that I recommend visiting too!
-You can easily reach Menton and the beach by train from there.
+This sandy beach is located in Menton, which is a great town close to Monaco.
+You can easily reach Menton and the beach by train from Nice or Monaco.

 Plage des Sablettes is a public beach by the Mediterranean Sea, and it is very beautiful.
 What’s great about this beach specifically is the backdrop of the colorful houses of Menton’s old town!
 This is something that makes the beach so much more special than a regular beach.